-You’ll be able to explore the history of the local area and learn about the origins of the saying ‘any man worth his salt’, as well as uncover some of the fascinating artifacts from our designated ‘museum collection’.
+You’ll be able to explore the history of the local area and learn about the origins of the saying ‘any man worth his salt’, as well as uncover some of the fascinating artefacts from our designated museum collection.

 Within our visitor centre is our coffee and gift shop and you can book tickets for a boat trip or Walking the Lift Tour here too, although we do recommend you pre-book by phoning us on 01606 786 777.